Mark is pleased to announce he will be visiting Cardiff Veterinary Centre from Wed 10 May, 2023. Clinics are planned approximately once a month.

 Mark is fascinated by the explosion of scientific research connecting the micro-organisms in our gut with our immune system and an enormous range of diseases.
 Mark is a member of the Raw Feeding Veterinary Society and currently exploring a potential role for natural, species-appropriate diets in helping to manage skin diseases in animals.

-I see patients in Banbury, Basingstoke, Bicester, Binfield, Epsom, Heath and Reach (Milton Keynes), Lichfield, Merthyr Tydfil, Oxford and Tadley.
+I see patients in Banbury, Basingstoke, Bicester, Binfield, Cardiff, Epsom, Heath and Reach (Milton Keynes), Lichfield, Merthyr Tydfil, Oxford and Tadley.
 The frequency of referral dermatology clinics varies typically between once a week and once a month.

 Online video consultations may also be arranged if suitable.